Alabama officials react to Biden’s State of the Union address - NewsBreak

 WASHINGTON, D.C. ( WHNT ) — President Joe Biden delivered his second State of the Union Tuesday night — and officials in Alabama had plenty to say in response to the address.

-In the address, Biden highlighted a “Unity Agenda” focused on ending cancer, fighting the opioid and overdose epidemic, protections for Medicare, and police reform.National News: Get the latest national headlines from WKRG News 5
+In the address, Biden highlighted a “Unity Agenda” focused on ending cancer, fighting the opioid and overdose epidemic, protections for Medicare, and police reform.Russell Co.
+School District: Hidden handgun found at middle school

 Multiple officials in Alabama released comments on the president’s address shortly after it ended Tuesday night.